-After recognising some woollen capes from Serra da Estrella and the fish scale art, I got quite excited about the possibility of finding the man from São João da Madeira who makes sculptures of animals and flowers from metal and stones.
+After recognising some woollen capes from Serra da Estrela and the fish scale art, I got quite excited about the possibility of finding the man from São João da Madeira who makes sculptures of animals and flowers from metal and stones.

 I’d seen his work the year before, in Vila do Conde, but didn’t have my car or husband with me so I didn’t buy anything as the pieces are too heavy to cart around.
 Luckily for me, this time I had both Mike and the car with me and we soon found the stall I was looking for.

-We are now proud owners of a couple of stone flowers, which look fantastic in their new stand, a piece of rust-coloured schist from our garden.
+We are now proud owners of a couple of those stone flowers, which look fantastic in their new stand, a piece of rust-coloured schist from our garden.

 If you’re interested in checking out what Portuguese artisans have to offer, here are a selection of fairs in Portugal:

 For a mega dose of handicrafts, head to the Park of Nations in Lisbon for the annual International Handicraft Exhibition at the beginning of July.